Every sport has its particular scoring. For more information on other sports, check out the MISC section on our rules page.

 If two or more players are tied for most RBIs or most runs or most stolen bases then each player is declared the respective winner.

-The player with the highest total number of Hits during the 2025 regular MLB season will win the title of “Most Hits.”
+The player with the highest total number of Hits during the MLB regular season will win the title of “Most Hits.”

-The player with the highest total number of Wins during the 2025 regular MLB season will win the title of “Most Wins.”
+The player with the highest total number of Wins during the MLB regular season will win the title of “Most Wins.”